abdussamiakanda/rockpaperscissor/README.md

 This project successfully demonstrates the development of a real-time multiplayer web application using modern web technologies.
 The combination of React, Firebase, and thoughtful UX design resulted in an engaging, performant game that handles edge cases gracefully.

 Key takeaways include the importance of proper state management in real-time applications, security-first development practices, and the value of comprehensive user experience design.
-The project showcases skills in full-stack development, real-time synchronization, responsive design, and deployment.
+The project showcases skills in full-stack development, real-time synchronization, responsive design, user experience design, and deployment.

 **Project Status**: ✅ Production-ready and deployed

-**Technologies Mastered**: React, Firebase, Real-time Databases, Responsive Design, Animation, Security Rules
+**Technologies Mastered**: React, Firebase, Real-time Databases, Responsive Design, Animation, Security Rules, State Management, Component Architecture, User Authentication, Online Presence Systems

 ---